ishita30/Notes/Angular.md

 ### NGRX ###
 package/library for state management
-state - data used in the application
+State - data used in the application
+Store - data store - data will be stored to be read by component